 TERMS 1-3 (YEAR 1) COURSES Numerical and scientific skills (Mathematics and Statistics, Chemistry and Physics) Body and cells Genes and molecules Brain and behaviour ASSESSMENT Examined by five written papers at the end of the year.
 A satisfactory practical record is required for progression to Year 2.

-TERMS 4-5 (PART I FINALS) COURSES Students select courses totalling ten units from a wide range of subject areas, which currently include: Psychological processes and disorders Neurophysiology Cellular and systems physiology Intra- and intercellular signalling Genetics and developmental biology Pharmacology Cellular pathology and immunology The full list is available on the Biomedical Sciences website.
-ASSESSMENT Examined by two written papers at the start of the sixth term.
+TERMS 4-5 (PART I FINALS) COURSES Students select courses totalling ten units from a wide range of subject areas, which currently include: Psychological processes and disorders Neurophysiology Cellular and systems physiology Intra- and intercellular signalling Genetics and developmental biology Pharmacology ASSESSMENT • Cellular pathology and immunology The full list is available on the Biomedical Sciences website Examined by two written papers at the start of the sixth term.
 An academic penalty will be applied for an unsatisfactory practical record.

+TERMS 6-9 (PART IIA FINALS)

+COURSES

+Terms 6-8

+Students work on their short research project and specialist review.

+Terms 6-9

+Students select from a wide range of specialised options that cover:

+- Cell and systems physiology and pharmacology

+- Neuroscience

+- Psychology

+• Pathology and developmental biology Students will choose whether they wish to graduate from the course with either a degree in Cell and Systems Biology or a degree in Neuroscience.
+The degree awarded will depend on the pattern of options chosen.

+The full list of current options is available here.

+ASSESSMENT

-TERMS 6-9 (PA ART IIA FINALS) Terms 6-8 Students work on their short research project and specialist review.
-Terms 6-9 Students select from a wide range of specialised options that cover: Cell and systems physiology and pharmacology Neuroscience Psychology Pathology and developmental biology ASSESSMENT Examined by three written papers during the third term of the final year.
+Examined by three written papers during the third term of the final year.
 Students will also submit a project report, deliver a presentation on their research findings to the examiners and submit a specialist review.
 Performance at 2:1 level in Years 2 and 3 is required for progression to Year 4.

-Students will choose whether they wish to graduate from the course with either a degree in Cell and Systems Biology or a degree in Neuroscience.
-The degree
+TERMS 10-12 (PART IIB FINALS)

+COURSES

+Term 10 Students receive skills based teaching

+Terms 10-12

-Terms 10-12research findings to the examiners.Students work on their extended research project and a review article on state of the art research in a chosen field.Students will also submit their review article.
+Students work on their extended research project and a review article on state of the art research in a chosen field.